Aceinna/docs_openrtk/tutorial/VG_AHRS_App.rst

 attitude-errors at a lower DR.

 The mathematics behind the algorithm are quite a bit more complicated than the math associated with the Static-Leveler application.
 The full description is not discussed here, as .
 However, the complete formulation is provided in the "Ready-to-use Applications" section.

-Just as for the IMU and Static-Leveler applications, the development of the VG/AHRS application is broken up into a series of steps:
+The VG/AHRS example application performs the following functions:

-    * Setting the default OpenIMU configuration
+    * Sets the default OpenIMU configuration
-    * Acquiring sensor data
+    * Acquires sensor data  - acceleration, angular-rate, local magnetic-field, and sensor temperature data
-    * Executing the VG/AHRS algorithm
+    * Executes the VG/AHRS algorithm

-          * Obtaining sensor data within the algorithm function
-          * Executing the algorithm
-          * Populating the output data structure within the algorithm function
+    * Populates the output data structure

-    * Using the serial-debugger
-    * Generating serial output messages
-    * Setting up and using the python-based message decoder
-    * Using the Aceinna Navigation Studio to capture data
+    * Generates and sends the following output message to the UART - the output message description is To Be Provided